eleduck/eleduck-camp/courses/w1/task2.md

   I'm good at communication and have a strong development ability.
 I'm familiar with the whole process of the web project.
 I can assure you that the project will proceed as expected.

 - What techniques/languages do you want to work with in the future?
-  I ofen use Golang and PHP.
+  I often use Golang and PHP.
 I think they are better languages.
-Although PHP is older, but it's more efficient.
-Although Golang is newer, but it has more fun.
+Although PHP is older, it's more efficient.
+Although Golang is newer, it has more fun.

 - Talk about your favorite editor
   VS Code and JetBrains, One is small and classic, the other is big and comprehensive.
 Both of them are great editors.